This post may contain affiliate links. Please read our disclosure policy.

 I have written out the most important parts of this recipe in a step-by-step sequence of images along with the instructions for the Barbecue Neckbones.
 You can find the full sequence of instruction in the recipe card below.

-3. To a small bowl, add the chipotle chili powder, onion powder, garlic powder, black pepper, Lawry’s seasoning salt, knorr chicken bouillon, paprika, light brown sugar, and ground sage.
+3. To a small bowl, add the chipotle chili powder, onion powder, garlic powder, black pepper, Lawry’s seasoning salt, knorr chicken bouillon, paprika, light brown sugar (I use organic), and ground sage.
 Mix until well combined.
 Set aside.

 4. Pour melted bacon grease all over neckbones.